mathresearch/mathresearch.github.io/index.md

 5. The Floating Beam Problem: Weighted Regularity of Weak Solutions.
 Applicable Analysis 45 (1992), 69-93 (with K. Doppel).

+6. Regularity of solutions of the weak floating beam problem.
+Zeitschrift für Analysis und ihre Anwendungen 10 (1991), 461-477 (with K. Doppel).

-6. On the approximation of the delta distribution in Sobolev spaces of negative order.
+7. On the approximation of the delta distribution in Sobolev spaces of negative order.
 Applicable Analysis 36 (1990), 89-93.

-7. Bemerkungen über Tensorprodukte koerzitiver Hilbertraum-Operatoren.
+8. Bemerkungen über Tensorprodukte koerzitiver Hilbertraum-Operatoren.
 Forum Mathematicum 1 (1989), 153-166.

-8. The Backus-Gilbert method.
+9. The Backus-Gilbert method.
 Inverse Problems 4 (1988), 771-783 (with A. Kirsch and G. Berendt).

-9. On the convergence of the Backus-Gilbert algorithm.
+10. On the convergence of the Backus-Gilbert algorithm.
 Inverse Problems 3 (1987), 341-346 (with G. Berendt).

-10. On Gårding's inequality.
+11. On Gårding's inequality.
 Aequationes MathematicaeVolume 31 (1986), 7-17 (with N. Jacob).